Fresno Grizzlies Game Notes at Stockton

 Catcher Braxton Fulford has thrown out 7 of 10 base stealers this season.
 He has 8 hits over his last three games (2 3-hits and 1 2-hit), five runs scored too (2 last 2 games)

-STATEMENT AGAINST STOCKTON: The Grizzlies have powered nine homers over their past two games against the Ports and 17 longballs over their last five contests against Stockton.
-In two of those five affairs, the Grizzlies have smacked five team clouts.
-During the current series, Adael Amador has left the yard three times, including two leadoff dingers.
-Warming Bernabel, Braxton Fulford, EJ Andrews Jr, Hunter Goodman, Juan Guerrero and Braiden Ward have also gone deep for Fresno.
-The Grizzlies have also tallied 28 hits in the series with a team-high 17 on Wednesday.
-Six separate starters notched multi-hit evenings with three of those players supplying two or more RBI (Goodman, Andrews Jr and Ward).
-The 10-1 win on Wednesday wasn't just an offensive explosion, but also a dominance by the Grizzlies pitching staff.
-A quartet of arms allowed a season-low three hits and fanned a team-high 16 batters.
-Starter Case Williams (1-1) chucked five outstanding innings for his first victory of the year.
-He allowed one run on three hits and two walks while fanning a career-high eight batters.
-Luis Amoroso followed the Castle Rock native with two scoreless frames.
-The righty punched out four and didn't permit a hit.
-Ever Moya and Joel Condreay wrapped up the final two innings, striking out four more Ports hitters.
-The four pitchers concluded the triumph with 16 punchouts while the bullpen didn't allow a hit.
+STATEMENT AGAINST STOCKTON: In the current series, the Grizzlies have tallied 43 hits with 10 of them leaving the yard and have outscored the Ports 26-5.
+Fresno has mashed 18 homers over their first six affairs against Stockton this season, with two contests of five taters each.
+For the third straight game, the Fresno offense collected double-digit hits.
+On Thursday, eight of the nine starters notched at least one hit with five batters mustering two or more of them.
+Juan Brito led the charge with a three-hit evening.
+The second baseman relished a double, triple and four RBI (all career-highs).
+Adael Amador continued his red-hot play, going deep for the third consecutive contest.
+Amador has four homers in the series and a team-best six clouts on the year.
+Warming Bernabel also highlighted the offensive explosion, reaching base in all five of his plate appearances.
+He spanked a pair of singles, drew two walks and was hit by a pitch.
+Juan Guerrero and Bryant Quijada each roped a pair of singles with Guerrero picking up two RBI.
+On the other side of the ball, the Fresno pitching staff has struck out 28 batters over the past two contests and the bullpen has only allowed one hit over their last eight innings.
+The last two Grizzlies starters, Case Williams and Evan Shawver hurled five innings and both of them picked up career-high strikeouts.

 AMADOR IS AMAZING: Adael Amador may have just turned 19, but the Rockies #10 prospect has shown bat ability way beyond his years.
-Yesterday in Stockton, Amador smacked his third homer over his last two contests, giving him a team-leading five on the 2022 campaign.
-Amador led off the contest with a solo shot, his third time completing that feat and second in as many games.
-The Grizzlies leadoff hitter currently leads the California League in BB/K ratio (13/10) and weighted runs created plus (wRC+) with 175+.
+Yesterday in Stockton, Amador smacked his fourth homer over his last three contests, giving him a team-leading six on the 2022 campaign.
+Amador has now gone deep in three consecutive games, the most since Zac Veen did it last year from July 14-17 (Game 1), also in Stockton.
+The last Grizzlies player to homer in four straight contests was Colin Simpson last year, from July 9-14 at San Jose and at Stockton.
 He also ranks in the Top 10 in nine California League offensive categories.
-Amador is tied for first in homers (5), third in slugging percentage (.623), third in OPS (1.063), tied for third in total bases (38), fourth in batting average (.328), tied for fifth in hits (20), tied for fifth in extra base hits (8), tied for sixth in walks (13) and 10th in OBP (.440) among all qualified hitters.
+Amador is ranked first in homers (6), first in total bases (44), second in OPS (1.101), third in slugging percentage (.657), third in hits (23), fourth in batting average (.343), tied for fourth in extra base hits (9), tied for sixth in OBP (.444) and tied for seventh in walks (13) among all qualified hitters.

-FROM BEARCAT TO BEAR: Tonight, the Grizzlies will hand the ball to lefty Evan Shawver.
-The 22-year old was drafted by the Rockies in the 7th round of the 2021 draft out of the University of Cincinnati.
-In 2021 for the Bearcats, Shawver posted a 2.72 ERA in 46.1 innings.
-The year prior, Shawver recorded 35 strikeouts in 22.2 frames with a 1.59 ERA in a shortened 2020 season.
-In his first season with Cincinnati, Shawver fanned 69 batters over 61.2 innings.
-He is a product of Marion L. Steele High School in Amherst, Ohio (also known as Amherst Steele).
-Shawver holds the Amherst Steele career record for strikeouts with 316 in 191 frames, going 21-8 with a 0.77 ERA.
-As a senior, he struck out 122 batters in 61.1 innings with a 0.11 ERA.
-He was named the 2018 Division I Player of the Year by the Ohio High School Baseball Coaches Association and Lorain County Mr. Baseball.
-Read more about the lefty on Page 2.
+CASTILLO GETS THE NOD: The Grizzlies will give the ball tonight to Brayan Castillo for the fourth time this season.
+Castillo hurled five scoreless innings, allowing two hits and a walk while fanning a pair in his first start against the Stockton Ports on Opening Night.
+In his second outing of the 2022 campaign (first road start), Castillo tossed four and two-thirds shutout frames, permitting three hits while punching out six against the San Jose Giants.
+On April 23 (third start), Castillo lasted three and two-thirds innings against the Lake Elsinore Storm and will look to regain his dominant form tonight at Banner Island Ballpark.
+The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
+At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
+Read more about the righty on Page 2.

 APRIL 30, 2022 @ STOCKTON PORTS (OAKLAND ATHLETICS): BANNER ISLAND BALLPARK- 7:05 PM PT